KhazAkar/autorok/README.md

 # Autorok

 ## Brief overview
-Autorok is a python wrapper around sigrok-cli and libsigrok/libsigrok4DSL, which provides all common functionalit from those binaries/executables.
+Autorok is a python wrapper around sigrok-cli and libsigrok/libsigrok4DSL, which provides all common functionalities from those binaries/executables.

-Allows for easier sigrok automation using Python language.
+Allows for easier sigrok automation using Python language, for tasks such as HW testing.

 ## Supported interfaces
 Currently supported interfaces are